wirelane/wirelane-api/README.md

 # Wirelane API

-This repository holds the OpenAPI 2 / Swagger specification of the Wirelane API.
+This repository holds the OpenAPI specification of the Wirelane API.

 [View API](https://wirelane.github.io/wirelane-api/)